LukeMathWalker/pavex/docs/getting_started/learning_paths.md

 Each person has a different background and different goals.
 To accommodate this diversity, this section provides multiple learning paths for Pavex, each tailored to a specific audience.

+## I know some Rust, but I'm new to Pavex

+If you're already familiar with Rust, you can start learning about Pavex right away: head over to our [Quickstart tutorial](quickstart/index.md) to learn about the core concepts of the framework.

 ## I'm new to Rust

 If you're new to Rust, you should start by learning the language.